deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

            delay: 30
          when: bootstrapped.stat.exists == False
    ```
 4. You have to specify one more variable `node_group`.
 This variable must be the same as the name of `NodeGroup` to which node will belong.
-Variable can be passed in different ways, here is an example using inventory file.
+Variable can be passed in different ways, here is an example using inventory file:
    ```
    [system]
    system-0